PRIDE-Archive/pride-web/static/markdown/submitdatapage/content.md

 -  Contacting pride-support@ebi.ac.uk.

 Upon making the project public, a project page will be released in PRIDE and available also at ProteomeCentral (http://proteomecentral.proteomexchange.org).

+**Exceptions to the public release policy of the datasets** Exceptions to this policy may be only be granted in documented special cases, which will be considered in an individual case-by-case basis.
+If the original submitters have used or are planning to use the same dataset (that should be released) in other ongoing studies, they can request once an extension of the non-released status.
+This extension will be of a maximum of 6-months.
+An official request must be done by the data owner to PRIDE, justifying this request appropriately.
+It should be noted that this 6-month extension does not consider the requirements of the scientific journal where the article has been published, which may mandate that the data is released immediately anyway.